Beau Robinson: Post Rugby, Studies & Leadership & Culture Coach

 During his career, Robinson was always conscious of life after Rugby.
 Two questions he would ask himself, "What will I do at the end of my Rugby career?” and “What would I do if my Rugby career finished tomorrow?”

 This is where Robinson completed his bachelor's degree in Business from Griffith University and became a certified Action Business Coach.

 Robinson's passion is helping business owners and teams through his experience, skills and knowledge playing at an elite level.

 Robinson has taken up the first team coach and Director of Rugby at Dubbo Rugby Club.

 Personal life

-In 2010, while playing in Italy, Robinson's brother Dan had died suddenly whilst visiting on a holiday in London.
+During a stint playing Italian club rugby in 2010, Robinson's younger brother Dan was tragically electrocuted while crossing a train line during a holiday with his sibling in London.

 A talented sports athlete himself, Dan joined Robinson at St Stanislaus College as a Year 10 student.
 That same year the pair travelled with 'Stannies' to Japan for a rugby tournament in which Robinson was in Year 12 and captain, while Dan was the youngest player.
 Dan, following in his other brother's footsteps, represented Australia in the under-19s.

 Robinson, while living in Sydney during his time with the Waratahs had shared a flat with Dan and spent a lot of time together as best mates.
 Robinson has a tattoo over his heart in memory of his brother, Dan.

 While in Europe, Robinson was told by his brother Dan that he 'is a (expletive) idiot if you don't go back and have a crack'.